slajar/screenshot-maven-plugin/trunk/screenshot-maven-plugin-parent/maven-cmd/readme.txt

 "Maven executable not found at: C:\workspaces\screenshot-maven-plugin\screenshot-maven-plugin-parent\EMBEDDED\bin\mvn.bat"

 This forces me to run Maven outside Eclipse from the command line.
 These files helps me to avoid typing the Maven release commands every time a release should be performed.

+Valuable tips of how to release was found at: http://code.google.com/p/maven-install4j/wiki/ReleaseProcedure